stockenberg/GPR_ItemStoreApi/readmes/mysql.md

 SELECT * FROM users WHERE firstname = "test" AND id = 1;
 SELECT * FROM users WHERE firstname = "test" OR id = 1;
 SELECT * FROM users WHERE firstname = "test" OR id = 1 AND lastname = "test2";
-SELECT * FROM users WHERE firstname LIKE '%te%'
+SELECT * FROM users WHERE firstname LIKE '%te%';

 /* Multi Table Query */
 SELECT u.*, c.bank